Thursday, October 4, 2012

 I forgot to mention that in Egypt, Foul Medamas, is traditionally eaten for breakfast!! but we eat it for dinner.

 The flavor of the beans is bland and simple.
-However, It comes alive when you mash the cooked beans with salt, olive oil, and fresh lemon juice.You can go crazy and add chopped tomato, chopped onion, some cumin etc. In addition, if you are not vegan, you can add chopped hard boiled eggs if you desire.
-It can be quite a tasty and filling meal.
+However, It comes alive when you mash the cooked beans with salt, olive oil, and fresh lemon juice.You can go crazy and add chopped tomato, chopped onion, some cumin etc.

 If you have never eaten fava beans, now is your chance.